open-mmlab/mmagic/docs/en/user_guides/config.md

-# Tutorial 1: Learn about Configs in MMEditing
+# Tutorial 1: Learn about Configs in MMagic

 We incorporate modular and inheritance design into our config system, which is convenient to conduct various experiments.
 If you wish to inspect the config file, you may run `python tools/misc/print_config.py /PATH/TO/CONFIG` to see the complete config.